-With this new addition to the American's defence program, outer space is significantly increasing in access for commercial, industrial, and even defence markets.
+With this new addition to America's various defense programs, outer space is becoming increasingly accessible for commercial, industrial, and even defense markets.
 Two years later, three of the most powerful businessmen in the world are competitively facing off to reach space, and the most definitive winner could receive enormous government contracts.
-These contracts include applications like the Artemis Human Landing System, reliable long-range communication, spacecrafts and other landing craft technologies.
+These contracts include applications like the Artemis Human Landing System, reliable long-range communication, spacecraft, and other landing craft technologies.

 Space and aerospace are difficult industries for any organization, and with some of the world's most motivated individuals pursuing upcoming space missions at an increasing rate, the future of the aerospace industry's capabilities will continue to grow.
 With new missions set for all of the 2020s, reliable electronics and equipment will be the first major requirement before anything can be made possible.
 Hundreds of different mil-spec wire and cable products will be required in order to make these space and aerospace applications a reality.
 Sycor has supplied hundreds of different mil-spec constructions in the past.
 With a wide variety of suppliers all across North American and Europe, our team has the capabilities to make your space application a reality.